andersjo/scientific-programming-2015/README.md

 ### Graphs II

-- Graphs as markov chains.
+- Graphs as Markov chains.
-- Random walks.
+- Random walks, or what a drunken walk can find out.
 - Analysis of social graph data sets: data from social networks.

 ### Information Retrieval